kdeloach/septa-stops/README.md

 ### Union all trips together

-Next, I tried to create a route trace by generating a line for each possible trip, then combining the result into a single line per bus route.
+Next, I tried to create a route trace by generating a line for each possible trip, then combine the result into a single line per bus route.
-The result is more "complete" compared to the previous solution, but I find the results difficult to interpret.
+The result is more complete compared to the previous solution, but I find the results difficult to interpret.

 ![](https://github.com/kdeloach/septa-stops/raw/readme/images/union-trips.png)